kubernetes-sigs/apiserver-network-proxy/examples/kind-multinode/README.md

 - `--agent-image <IMAGE_NAME>[:<IMAGE_TAG>]`: Proxy server image to deploy.
 Default: `gcr.io/k8s-staging-kas-network-proxy/proxy-agent:master`
 - `--num-kcp-nodes <NUM>`: Number of control plane nodes to spin up.
 Default: 2.
 - `--num-worker-nodes <NUM>`: Number of worker nodes to spin up.
 Default: 1.
+- `--server-count-override <NUM>`: If this flag is >= 0, override the `--serverCount` flag in the proxy server's configuration to the provided number.
+Default: set `--serverCount` to equal the number of KCP nodes.
 - `--sideload-images`: Use `kind load ...` to sideload custom proxy server and agent images with the names set by `--server-image` and `--agent-image` into the kind cluster.
 Default: do not sideload.
   - Use this if you don't want to publish your custom KNP images to a public registry.
   - NOTE: You MUST specify an image tag (i.e. `my-image-name:my-image-tag` and not just `my-image-name`) and the image tag MUST NOT be `:latest` for this to work!
 See [`kind` docs](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster) for why this is necessary.